 Know the Facts

 We recently had a negative review on google about this very topic.
 I’ve been in this industry a long time so I have seen and heard it all.
 I have no problem putting it out there if it helps others understand because the few negative reviews we do have are about this very issue.
 Usually because clients wanted results that are achieved through multiple visits in a single three hour visit.
 Though we explain otherwise in the consultation and on color day, it still happens once in awhile so this topic inspired this blog post.
 This info is meant to inform all readers, not to offend.
 In this day and age of DIY YouTuber’s we see some real hair catastrophes.
 As an owner, sometimes I see the need to have a “real talk” about the complexities of corrective color.
 I want to help people understand better because there is a lot of misinformation online.
 If you have naturally dark hair and have used box color going light blonde is a process that cannot be done in one day.
 To think you can just get some “summer highlights” after multiple box color applications at home is not realistic.
 We document everything in our sunlit salon with pictures because 99.9% of the time visitors are thrilled to see their beautiful color on our social media.
 It’s how we display our work and we know the level of work we perform is top notch in our industry.
 I chose to use the photos of that particular corrective color as examples in this post.
-The color correction was done by our head colorist and it was one one of the best corrective colors I’ve ever seen.
+The color correction was done one of our colorist’s and it was done perfectly.

 With box hair color we often see a situation we refer to as “banding”.
 Especially on darker hair when the box color user is using a lighter shade than their natural color.
 Look closely at the chart and photos in this section.
 Banding is most commonly caused from color overlapping when someone is using home hair color and attempting to go lighter.
 Another situation that can cause this is if hair has experienced multiple color processes without the same technique or formula.
 This is sometimes seen in clients who visit multiple salons, so don’t try to lighten at home or salon hop!
 We recommend establishing a relationship with a stylist (after a consultation) for consistent color results and preferably in a Salon with the resources to maintain your color.
 If a colorist develops a color plan for you, stay with that colorist for three visits, by then you will know if it’s a good fit.
 The colorist probably knows what they are talking about and they know it will need specialized attention and time to get realistic, SAFE results.
 As stylists, we want to create beautiful hair and we become uncomfortable when asked to aggressively bleach the hair in the name of blonde.
 We have no problem doing it but we will do it on our terms because we will never lighten in a way that will destroy your hair.
 Only novices do that but experts know lightening is done over time.
 Though sometimes initial results are not as dramatic as you want we can improve the hair exponentially.
 If you ever want to stop box color you’re going to have to start in a salon anyways.
 With continued regular visits any desired look can be achieved, so be patient and use the products they recommend.